stocnet/rsiena/README.md

 ### Multivariate and two-mode networks:
 Network data sets can be multivariate, i.e., be composed of multiple networks on the same node set.
 Some or all of these networks can be two-mode networks.
 The restriction is that the first mode must be the same for all networks; these are defined as the actors.
-The second mode are allowed to be different across the various networks in a given data set.
+The second mode node sets are allowed to differ across the various networks in a given data set.

 ## Migration in progress...